bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Add the `JMP` instruction.

 Add the `JEQ` and `JNE` instructions.

-(You can just issue a PR from whichever repo you cloned for LS-8.
-Or you can copy files in here and issue a PR for this one.)

 [Here is some code](sctest.ls8) that exercises the above instructions.
 It should